perfectcube/Attempt/README.markdown

 Attempt Component
 =================

-A simple component to protect sensitive actions from brute force attacks.
+A CakePHP 2.0 or 2.1 plugin that helps to protect sensitive actions from brute force attacks.

 API
 ---